AdobeDocs/analytics-platform.en/help/use-cases/ga/backfill.md

 ---
 title: Ingest Google Analytics historical data into Adobe Experience Platform
-description: Explains how to leverage Customer Journey Analytics (CJA) to ingest your Google Analytics data into Adobe Experience Platform.
+description: Explains how to use Customer Journey Analytics (CJA) to ingest your Google Analytics data into Adobe Experience Platform.
 exl-id: 314378c5-b1d7-4c74-a241-786198fa0218
 solution: Customer Journey Analytics
 feature: Use Cases